engma/thymeleaf-cheat-sheet/README.md

 	          <p>Nationality: <span th:text="*{nationality}">Saturn</span>.</p>
           </div>
   This will access properties on `${session.user}` object directly using the `*{...}` syntax, like for `*{firstName}`, this is equal to using `${session.user.firstName}`
-     *Note*: The `th:object` is defined only in the context of the tag it's declare on, meaning it's not available outside the context of that tag.
+     *Note*: The `th:object` is defined only in the context of the tag it's declare on, this means that it's not available outside the context of that tag.
 * `@{/link/path}`: This will create a link to the path specified relative to the deployment context, so if the application is deployed at context **my-app**, then the generated path will be **/my-app/link/path**.
 To add get parameters use `@{/link/path(param=value)}` which will generate **/link/path?param=value** For Path variables use: `@{/link/{pathVariable}/path(pathVariable=${variable})}`